-Restricting our attention to classes of graphs obtained by interpreting an $\MSO$ formula over finite words allows us to leverage tools from automata theory, such as the factorization forest theorem of \cite{SIMO90}.
-Furthermore, our proof scheme allows us to derive a weak version of the Pouzet conjecture: for any such class $\Cls$, there exists a computable number $k$ of labels, such that $\Cls$ is well-quasi-ordered by the induced subgraph relation when the vertices are labelled with at most $k$ labels if and only if $\Cls$ is well-quasi-ordered using with labels taken from a well-quasi-ordered set.
-This implies \cref{pouzet2:conj}, and acts as a parametrized version of \cref{pouzet1:conj}, which is a significant step towards a full resolution of the Pouzet conjecture.
-Furthermore, we can derive the labelled version of the Pouzet conjecture (\cref{pouzet2:conj}) for all classes of graphs of bounded linear clique-width as a consequence of our main result.
+Restricting our attention to classes of graphs obtained by interpreting an $\MSO$ formula over finite words allows us to leverage classical tools from automata theory, such as the factorization forest theorem of Simon \cite{SIMO90}.
+Furthermore, our proof scheme implies a weak version of the Pouzet conjecture: for any such class $\Cls$, there exists a computable number $k$ of labels, such that $\Cls$ is well-quasi-ordered by the induced subgraph relation when the vertices are labelled with at most $k$ labels if and only if $\Cls$ is well-quasi-ordered using with labels taken from a well-quasi-ordered set.
+This implies \cref{pouzet2:conj}, and acts as a parametrized version of \cref{pouzet1:conj}, which is a significant step towards a full resolution of both Pouzet conjectures.
+Finally, as a byproduct of our effective decision procedure, we can answer \cref{pouzet2:conj} positively for all classes $\Cls$ of bounded linear clique-width.

-We believe that our approach is a promising direction for future research, as it avoids the use of complex \emph{minimal bad sequence arguments} \cite{NASH65}, and instead relies on suitable combination of classical constructions preserving well-quasi-orderings (finite words \cite{HIG52}, finite products \cite[Dickson's Lemma]{SCSC12}).
-To further justify this statement, we also propose an automata theoretic approach to the result of \cite{DRT10}, based on well studied classes of monoids that recognize languages of finite words having the so-called \emph{finite power property} \cite{KIRS02,KUNC05}.
+We believe that our approach follows a promising direction, as it avoids the use of complex \emph{minimal bad sequence arguments} \cite{NASH65}, and instead relies on suitable combination of classical constructions preserving well-quasi-orderings (finite words \cite{HIG52}, finite products \cite[Dickson's Lemma]{SCSC12}).
+To further justify this statement, we also propose an automata theoretic approach to the earlier result of \cite{DRT10}, based on well studied classes of monoids that recognize languages of finite words having the so-called \emph{finite power property} \cite{KIRS02,KUNC05}.
 This, combined with the usage of the \emph{gap embedding relation} on trees \cite{DERSHOWITZ200380}, provides a self-contained alternative proof of the result of \cite{DRT10}, that also avoids \emph{minimal bad sequence arguments}.